Skip to content

 More than 7,200 volunteers are supporting the delivery of the Games, while organisers expect up to 500,000 spectators to attend events throughout the 10-day schedule.

-Beyond competition, the Open Masters Games Abu Dhabi 2026 aims to leave a lasting community legacy, delivering over 255 engagement initiatives that are expected to reach more than 60,000 people.
+Beyond competition, the Open Masters Games Abu Dhabi 2026 aims to leave a lasting community legacy, delivering over 255 engagement initiatives expected to reach more than 60,000 people.
 The event is also anticipated to generate significant economic benefits for the emirate, supporting hotels, restaurants, transport services, and sporting facilities.